latest nhpb_banner 1__compressed

 • Volunteer Opportunities to gain experience

-Dislocated (fired), disabled, and workers impacted by out sourcing may register for the Workforce Investment Act, or WIA.
+Dislocated (fired), disabled, and workers impacted by out sourcing may register for the Workforce Innovation and Opportunity Act, or WIOA.
 This is a co-federal and state of Georgia program that provides several services.
 Among them include assessment, career counseling, and then intensive training, as needed.
 It is the primary federal government funded grant program for anyone who is looking for employment or who wants to start a new career path.

 Locations of Workforce and Career Centers in Georgia